-Now in its 55th year, the Percussive Arts Society (PAS) is a non-profit, music-service organization whose mission is to promote percussion education, research, performance and appreciation throughout the world.
-Today, the society is over 6,000 subscribers/members strong, with 50 chapters located across the United States and an additional 28 chapters outside the U.S.
+Now in its 56th year, the Percussive Arts Society (PAS) is a non-profit, music-service organization whose mission is to inspire, educate, and support percussionists and drummers throughout the world.
+Today, the society is over 5,000 members strong, with 50 chapters located across the United States and an additional 28 chapters outside the U.S.

 The fourteen percussionists and educators who met for dinner at the 1960 Midwest Band and Orchestra Clinic in Chicago could scarcely have imagined what the PAS would ultimately grow into.
 Their goal was simply to discuss the possibility of establishing a national organization that would “bring up to date the present standards in solo and ensemble contests, stimulate a greater interest in percussion performance and teaching, and promote better teaching of percussion instruments.”